wazuh/wazuh-documentation/source/ossec_elk_logstash.rst

 SSL Certificate
 ^^^^^^^^^^^^^^^

-The SSL certificate needs to be created on your Logstash sever, and then copied to your Logstash forwarder machine.
+The SSL certificate needs to be created on your ``Logstash Sever``, and then copied to your Logstash forwarder machine.
 See below how to create this certificate when you run your Logstash server on a Debian or a CentOS Linux distribution.

 SSL Certificate on Debian
 """""""""""""""""""""""""